concourse/rfcs/01-resources-v2/proposal.md

   rather than taking the path as an argument.
 This was something people would trip up on when implementing a resource.

-* Change `put` to write its JSON response to a specified file, rather than `stdout`, so that we don't have to be attached to process its response.
+* Change `check` and `put` to write its JSON response to a specified file, rather than `stdout`, so that we don't have to be attached to process its response.

   This is one of the few ways a build can error after the ATC reattaches (`unexpected end of JSON`).
 With it written to a file, we can just try to read the file when we re-attach after seeing that the process exited.
-This also frees up stdout/stderr for normal logging, which has been an occasional pitfall during resource development/debugging.
+This also frees up `stdout`/`stderr` for normal logging, which has been an occasional pitfall during resource development/debugging.

+  Another motivation for this is safety: with `check` emitting a ton of data, there is danger in Garden losing windows of the output due to a slow consumer.
+Writing to a file circumvents this issue.

 # Answered(?)
 Questions